seanrcollings/arc/docs/configuration.md

 ```

 ## Loading Files
 When you define a Config class, it comes with the `from_file` method for file loading.
-This will behave like it does on the `arc_config` object, but you can modulate it's behaviro a bit by defining the `parse` methdo
+This will behave like it does on the `arc_config` object, but you can modulate it's behavior a bit by defining the `parse` method

 ```py
 class MyConfig(ConfigBase):